 GIVE: Choose how much, how often and to whom to grant donations from your DAF

 By investing your DAF intelligently over those five years, we can help grow your initial donation to make an even larger impact for your chosen charities.

 “Qualified Charitable Distributions” (QCDs) from your IRA/401k Rollover.
-If you are over age 70.5, you must take Required Minimum Distributions (RMDs).
+If you are age 731, you must take Required Minimum Distributions (RMDs).
 By diverting your distribution directly to your chosen charities, the amount donated is not included in your taxable income.
 It also will lower your “Adjusted Gross Income” (AGI), potentially lowering the taxability of your social security benefits, and/or your Medicare Part B premiums.
 You can donate/divert any amount under $100,000 per year.
-The IRS, by requiring distributions in your 70s and beyond, was hoping to finally tax those saved wages; but you can side-step their attack with a QCD.
+The IRS, by requiring distributions beginning at age 73, was hoping to finally tax those saved wages; but you can side-step their attack with a QCD.

 We are excited to help our clients save money, while contributing to organizations that are doing good things in the world.
 Reach out when you’re ready to establish your “personal foundation.”